nomius1990/terraform-work/README.md

-# terraform-work
- terraformn work for share
+This is for terraform demos